HexHive/OSTEP-slides/12-scheduling.md

 Low priority tasks may never run on a busy system.

-* Rule 5: periodically boost priority of all tasks that haven't run
+* Rule 5: periodically move all jobs to the topmost queue

 ---

-# MLFQ challenges: gaming
+# MLFQ challenges: gaming the scheduler

 High priority process could yield before its time slice is up, remaining at high priority.

-* Rule 6: account for total time at priority level (and not just time of the last time slice), downgrade when threshold is exceeded
+* Rule 4': account for total time at priority level (and not just time of the last time slice)

 ---